nipy/nipyco/about/publications/hbm2010-nipype-abstract.rst

 The interfaces encapsulate functional components (e.g., bet, realign) from external packages (e.g., FSL, SPM) and provide a uniform access mechanism to these components.
-Users can introspect individual algorithms, query and set their inputs, and execute, retrieve and visualize outputs interactively from a python prompt.
+Users can introspect individual algorithms, query and set their parameters, and execute, retrieve and visualize outputs interactively from a Python prompt.
 The pipeline framework provides the mechanism to connect interfaces to form a complete analysis workflow and execute it.
 The workflow is represented in a directed acyclic graph (DAG), enabling orderly execution and